-Prior to any demolition, partial demolition, renovation or refurbishment, asbestos containing materials likely to be disturbed by those works should be removed in accordance with the NSW Code of Practice How to Safely Remove Asbestos (Safe Work NSW 2019).
+Prior to any demolition, partial demolition, renovation or refurbishment, asbestos containing materials likely to be disturbed by those works should be removed in accordance with the Code of Practice: How to safely remove asbestos (2019).

-If any unknown ACM's are discovered during any works on the property or there is a change in the condition of the known ACM situations all work should be stopped immediately and the building/project manager notified.
+If any unknown ACM's are discovered during any works on the property or there is a change in the condition of the known ACM situations all work should be stopped immediately, and the building/project manager notified.
 A Licensed Asbestos Assessor or Competent Person should be engaged to assess the potential risk from the materials, undertake asbestos air monitoring to determine the potential for further contamination from the materials and advise of the appropriate control measures.